Car Test Centre, Scotland

 What is the pass rate at Glasgow (Baillieston)?

-The current overall pass rate at Glasgow (Baillieston) driving test centre is 44.3%, calculated from 17.6K recorded tests.
-The first-time pass rate, candidates passing on their initial attempt, is 42.6%.
+The current pass rate at Glasgow (Baillieston) driving test centre is 44.4%, calculated from 9.5K tests in 2024-25.
+The first-time pass rate, candidates passing on their initial attempt, is 44.3%.
+Across all DVSA reporting periods on record, the lifetime average is 43.2% (from 113.7K tests).

 Is Glasgow (Baillieston) an easy or hard test centre?

-Glasgow (Baillieston) is ranked #279 of 326 UK car test centres by pass rate, placing it in the bottom quarter of car pass rates nationally.
-Its pass rate of 44.3% compares to a UK average of 48%.
-Higher pass rates often correlate with quieter rural or suburban routes; lower rates with dense urban centres featuring complex junctions and multi-lane roundabouts.
+Glasgow (Baillieston) is ranked #277 of 323 UK car test centres by pass rate, placing it in the bottom quarter of car pass rates nationally.
+Its pass rate of 44.4% compares to a UK average of 48.7%.
+Much of the spread comes down to route geography: lighter traffic and simpler junctions lift a centre, dense city driving and complex roundabouts pull it down.

 How does Glasgow (Baillieston) compare to the UK average?